7-Day Meal Plan for Prediabetes | Revitalize Your Health Now

 Following a 7-day meal plan for prediabetes is crucial for managing blood sugar levels and reducing the risk of developing type 2 diabetes.

-This free meal plan for prediabetes can help regulate blood glucose levels, improve insulin sensitivity, and promote weight management.
+This prediabetic diet meal plan includes low glycemic foods that help regulate blood glucose levels, improve insulin sensitivity, and promote weight management.

 Day 1